Mushymato/MiscMapActionsProperties/README.md

 - Ideally this is set on the tile sheet, rather than on a per tile data basis.
 - This is disabled if the player has `bcmpinc.GrassGrowth` installed since that mod simply skips the `Diggable` check entirely.

+#### Back layer: mushymato.MMAP_Paddy T|I

+- If set, make this tile a paddy for paddy crops (such as rice).
+Does not make this tile diggable by itself.
+- Ideally this is set on the tile sheet, rather than on a per tile data basis.
+- Using `I` allows this tile to work on indoor pots on this tile as well.

 #### Front or Back layer: mushymato.MMAP_Light [radius] [color] [type|texture] [offsetX] [offsetY] [lightContext] <a name="mushymato.MMAP_Light"></a>

 - Add a light source at the center of this tile.